Peter Butterworth

-Peter William Shorrocks Butterworth (4 February 1915 – 17 January 1979) was an English actor and comedian, best known for his appearances in the Carry On series of films.
-He was also a regular on children's television and radio, and was known for playing The Monk in Doctor Who.
-Butterworth was married to the actress and impressionist Janet Brown.
+Peter William Shorrocks Butterworth (4 February 1915 – 17 January 1979) was a British actor and comedian best known for his appearances in the Carry On film series.
+He was also a regular on children's television and radio, including a role as The Meddling Monk in Doctor Who.

-Biography
+Butterworth was married to actress and impressionist Janet Brown.

-Early life and war service
+Early life

+William Shorrocks Butterworth (known as Peter) was born on 4 February 1915, in Bramhall, Cheshire.

+War service

+Butterworth served as a lieutenant in the Fleet Air Arm of the Royal Navy during the Second World War.
+On 21 June 1940 while serving with 826 Naval Air Squadron, Butterworth was shot down during an attack against a German-occupied seaplane air base on Texel in the Netherlands.
+Two Fairey Albacores were brought down by Messerschmitt Bf 109s over the Wadden Sea.
+Four were killed; Butterworth and his air gunner became POWs.

-Butterworth was born on February 4, 1915, in Bramhall, Cheshire.
-Before his acting career started, Butterworth served as a lieutenant in the Fleet Air Arm of the Royal Navy during the Second World War.
-Whilst at Stalag Luft III he met Talbot Rothwell, who later went on to write many of the Carry On films in which Butterworth was to star.
+Butterworth was sent to Stalag Luft III near Sagan in Poland.
+It was there he met Talbot Rothwell, who later went on to write many of the Carry On films in which Butterworth was to star.
 Having never performed in public before his imprisonment, Butterworth formed a duo with Rothwell and sang in the camp shows.
 They delivered a song which Rothwell called "The Letter Edged In Black".
-The performance was followed by some comic repartee which, according to Butterworth's account, provoked enough boos and hisses to have the desired effect of drowning out the sounds of an escape tunnel being dug by other prisoners' escape party.
+The performance was followed by some comic repartee which, according to Butterworth's account, provoked enough boos and hisses to have the desired effect of drowning out the sounds of an escape tunnel being dug by other prisoners.
 After the war, Butterworth kept a photo of the concert party line-up, something which offered inspiration to him when starting a career in acting.

-Butterworth was one of the vaulters covering for the escapers during the escape portrayed by the book and film The Wooden Horse.
+Butterworth was one of the vaulters covering for the escapees during the escape portrayed by the book and film The Wooden Horse.
 Butterworth later auditioned for the film in 1949 but "didn't look convincingly heroic or athletic enough" according to the makers of the film.
 Within the same camp as Butterworth and Rothwell were the future actors Rupert Davies and John Casson, the son of Lewis Casson and Sybil Thorndike.
-All five remained very close friends after the war ended and they all appeared on This Is Your Life when Butterworth was a subject of the programme in 1975.
+All four remained very close friends after the war ended and they all appeared on This Is Your Life when Butterworth was a subject of the programme in 1975.

-Early acting career
+Following the release of various archived documents from Germany in February 2024, the BBC News website reported a fuller picture of Butterworth's wartime escapades having interviewed his son, Tyler, for the article.